Homepage

 To use the utility the macro configUSE_TRACE_FACILITY must be defined as 1 within FreeRTOSConfig.h when the application is compiled.
 See the configuration section in the RTOS API documentation for more information.

 The trace is started by calling vTaskStartTrace() and ended by calling ulTaskEndTrace().
-It will end automatically if it's buffer becomes full.
+It will end automatically if its buffer becomes full.

 The completed trace buffer can be stored to disk for offline examination.
 The DOS/Windows utility tracecon.exe converts the stored buffer to a tab delimited text file.
 This can then be opened and examined in a spread sheet application.